-While there are a slew of different types of audits that can be performed, there is a standard cycle that you can expect any audit process to go through.
+While there are a slew of different types of audits that can be performed, there is a standard cycle that you can expect any audit process to go through, which should give you an idea of how to prepare for an HR audit.

 In the end, the main goal of an HR audit is to identify what is and isn’t working for your team.
-Then you can turn that information into an actionable plan that every team member can work on to improve your company culture.
+Then you can turn that information into an actionable plan that every team member can work on to improve your company culture and enhance HR processes.

 What is Included in an HR Audit Report?